French success story in the luxury world. The incredible story of the Louis Vuitton trunk maker:

 This article aims to educate future buyers, so that they make the best choice on their next investments, at the best price.
 Denounce certain indelicate practices.
 We help you avoid the pitfalls!

-The journey - From the most ancient times to the present day.
+The journey - From the earliest times to the present day.

 Year : 1901